Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 $$ and
 $$
 \beta
-$$ are learnable parameters.But for batch normalization, when we evaluate our model, we input a test data but a test data is hard to say it's mean and variance, and if you think the mean of a test data is itself and variance is zero, there will be another big question the
+$$ are learnable parameters.But for batch normalization, when we evaluate our model, we input a test smaple but a test sample is hard to say it's mean and variance, and if you think the mean of a test sample is itself and variance is zero, there will be another big question the
 $$
 \hat{x_i}=0
 $$ according to the formula above.